 When transmitted by a DMG STA, the Nontransmitted BSSID Capability element includes the DMG BSS Control and the Nontransmitted BSSID DMG Capabilities Element fields.
-These fields are not present if this element is transmitted by non-DMG STAs.

 The Element ID and Length fields are defined in 9.4.2.1 (General).

-The Nontransmitted BSSID Capability field contains the contents of the Capability Information field in beacons for the BSS when transmitted by a non-DMG STA.
-When transmitted by a DMG STA, the Nontransmitted BSSID Capability field is reserved.
+The Nontransmitted BSSID Capability field contains the contents of the Capability Information field (defined in 9.4.1.4 (Capability Information field)) in beacons for the BSS.

 The Nontransmitted BSSID Capability element is included in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element defined in 9.4.2.45 (Multiple BSSID element).
 The use of the Multiple BSSID element is described in 11.10.14 (Multiple BSSID set) and Nontransmitted BSSID advertisement procedures are described in 11.1.3.8 (Multiple BSSID procedure).